 Preliminary design is the first 10% of the design and development process.
 Access to preliminary design is critical to the successful outcome of development projects envisioned by nonprofit organizations.
 Unfortunately, nonprofits rarely have the resources to pay for preliminary design.

-The Collaborative’s Design Grants provide preliminary design services to help nonprofits succeed in the challenging arena of community and economic development.
-The Collaborative’s Design Grants provide preliminary design services to help nonprofits succeed in the challenging arena of community and economic development.
-Every design grant offers a unique scope of services and team of volunteer design professionals to meet the needs of the nonprofit grant recipient and its community.
+The Collaborative’s Design Grant Program provides preliminary design services to help nonprofits succeed in the challenging arena of community and economic development.
+Every design grant offers a unique scope of services and team of volunteer design professionals to meet the needs of the nonprofit and its community.

 See our recent work and find out how nonprofits can apply for a Design Grant.

 Nonprofit partnership and community engagement are hallmarks of our design process.